 THIRD PARTY LIABILITY

-Much like a ship’s captain is ultimately responsible for the crew’s conduct, employers are responsible for the negligence of their employees.
-This legal doctrine, which is called respondeat superior, has three basic prongs:
+A ship’s captain is ultimately responsible for the crew’s conduct.
+Similarly, employers are liable for the negligent acts their employees commit during the scope of their employment.
+This legal doctrine, known as respondeat superior, has three basic prongs:

-- Employee: Once upon a time, Texas law limited this category to W-2 workers who received regular paychecks.
-Today, the “employee” label applies to anyone the employer controls.
+- Employee: There was a time in Texas law that limited this category to only W-2 workers receiving regular paychecks.
+Today, the term “employee” has a broader label and applies to anyone the employer controls.
 So, this label includes owner-operators, independent contractors, and even some unpaid volunteers.

-- Scope of Employment: Similarly, Texas law once limited the scope of employment to situations like a delivery driver on a regular delivery route.
+- Scope of Employment: Similarly, Texas law once limited employment scope to situations like a delivery driver on a regular delivery route.
 Now, this category is much larger.
 It includes any act which benefits the employer in any way.
-For example, employees who are injured in company softball games are acting within the scope of employment.
+For example, an employee injured in company softball games is acting within the scope of employment.
+How is this so, you may ask?
 The employer benefits from the free advertising.

 - Foreseeability: Accidents are foreseeable if they are possible.
 It is not foreseeable that someone will steal a truck from the garage and cause a crash.
 Anything short of that is probably within the realm of possibility.

 Other employer liability theories, which often apply in assault and other intentional tort claims, include negligent hiring and negligent entrustment.

 Most passenger vehicle drivers and other non-commercial operators have a duty of reasonable care.
 The same can be said of truck drivers and other commercial operators who should demonstrate the highest level of care while driving.
 Common carriers are not quite insurers of safe conduct, but they are close.